THE POWER OF STORY

 ADDITIONAL DETAILS (a.k.a. “the fine print”)

 Writers will be notified by January 31, 2018 if their work is selected and asked to sign a release.
-We do not accept material that has been previously published outside of the Neufeld Insitute – online or in print.
+We do not accept material that has been previously published outside of the Neufeld Institute – online or in print.
 We accept simultaneous submissions, but appreciate being notified if your story gets accepted somewhere else.
 We ask for first serial rights.
 All other rights revert back to the author after publication.
 (In future reprints, we just ask that you mention that your story was first published with the Neufeld Institute.)
-By submitting your essay, you agree to allow the Neufeld Institute to publish it in one of its books, e-books, or editorials and promote it on its websites, in courses and at events, and on social media.
+By submitting your story, you agree to allow the Neufeld Institute to publish it in one of its books, e-books, or editorials and promote it on its websites, in courses and at events, and on social media.
+Upon request, stories may be published under an anonymous byline, but must still be submitted with a name and email address so that we can contact you about your submission.
 We do not publish anything profane, political, or religious in nature.